leangjia/blender_docs/manual/sculpt_paint/sculpting/introduction.rst

 but it is slightly more advanced.
 All the normal brush controls still apply, and it functions exactly the same, yet the brush for sculpting is displayed in 3D.
-This means that the brush will follow the contours of the mesh and the radius is displayed by orienting the brush to match the meshes :term:`Normal`.
+This means that the brush will follow the contours of the mesh and the radius is displayed by orienting the brush to match the topology :term:`Normal`.
 How closely the cursor follows the curvature of the mesh can be changed in the :doc:`Brush Settings </sculpt_paint/sculpting/tool_settings/brush_settings>`.